qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 QGIS will cut the geometry of any new polygon to the boundary of the existing ones.
-The advantage is that you don't have to digitize all vertices of the common boundary by voluntarily overlapping any new geomtries and letting QGIS cut them.
+The advantage is that you don't have to digitize all vertices of the common boundary by voluntarily overlapping any new geometries and letting QGIS cut them.

 .. index::
    single: Digitizing tools; Automatic tracing